 ADHD does not discriminate.
-It’s a disorder seen around the world and presents itself to people of all ages, IQs, and economic backgrounds.
-9.5% of children in North America have been diagnosed with ADHD, with boys being diagnosed two to three times more than girls.
-Studies have found 4.4% percent of adults, ages 18 to 44 experience ADHD symptoms.
+It’s a disorder seen around the world.
+It presents itself to people of all ages, IQs, and economic backgrounds.
+6.5% of children in North America have been diagnosed with ADHD, with boys being diagnosed two to three times more than girls.
+Studies have found 4.4% of adults, ages 18 to 44 experience ADHD symptoms.

 ADHD symptoms can fall into three categories:

 Poor Attention: People with ADHD often have trouble paying attention and become easily distracted when working on tasks.

 Hyperactivity: Children, teens, and adults with ADHD will often feel restless and fidgety.
 They may have difficulties with reading or other quiet, solitary activities.